thejjw/sunbeam-charms/charms/horizon-k8s/README.md

 ## Description

-The horizon-k8s is an operator to manage the openstack dashboard service on a kubernetes based environment.
+horizon-k8s is an operator to manage the OpenStack dashboard service on a Kubernetes based environment.

 ## Usage